Who works for the NHS?

 Interested in science and how medicines help patients manage their condition?
 Pharmacists are experts in medicines and work with technicians and assistants in both hospital and community settings.

 One in four people will suffer from a mental illness at some point in their lives.
-Psychological therapists will provide, care and support, and help people overcome their difficulties through counselling, therapy and other ways.
+Psychological professionals will provide, care and support, and help people overcome their difficulties through counselling, therapy and other ways.

 Public health is about influencing people's lifestyles or aspects of the environment in which they live with the aim of preventing them from becoming unhealthy or ill, or of improving their health and wellbeing.
 Some of these roles are in the NHS, but many are found in other organisations.